One of the most important aspects of email marketing is strategy.

 This pop-up form will be shown only to those who are not in your system yet.
-Also, this popup will be shown only to those who visit the product category page, the product page, and/or the cart page.
+Also, this popup will be shown only to those who visit:

-For them to opt in, the pop-up will have some monetary incentive.
+For visitors to opt in, the pop-up should have some monetary incentive.
 It could be a discount offer or some dollar amount discount.

 Step #5 – Post-Purchase [New Customer]

 This next automation is about getting in touch with someone who just made a purchase.

 Think about the kind of message you want to send to customers who just bought one of your products.

 - One simple option is to thank them for their purchase

 - Also, it’s a good idea to tell them what will happen next